 God Loves Without Need

-Third, I have saved the most astounding for last.
+I have saved the most astounding fact about God’s love for last.
 God loves creatures that he doesn’t need.
 When Moses encountered God in the burning bush he looked “and behold, the bush was burning, yet it was not consumed” (Exodus 3:2).
-In this passage a fire that needs no fuel represents God.
+A fire that needs no fuel represents God.
 His flame burns from its own internal energy.
+It is utterly self-sufficient.
 It has no external need.

 When Moses asked the Being represented by the flame for his name, God responded, “I AM WHO I AM…Say this to the people of Israel: I AM has sent me to you” (Exodus 3:14).
 God’s name communicated one powerful message to Moses.
 The God speaking to you just is.
 He always has been and always will be.
 He needs nothing outside of himself.
 He is completely satisfied with himself and self-sufficient within himself.